Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 • Advocacy.

-To make it all worse, different decision-makers will come into play during certain stages and they will have serious influence.
+To make it all worse, different decision-makers will come into play during certain stages, and they will have a serious influence.
 Well, that is obvious.
-But, and there's always a but, at some particular stages there will be multiple decision-makers having quite the opposite opinions.
+But, and there's always a but: at some particular stages, there will be multiple decision-makers having quite the opposite opinions.
 For instance, before deciding, an IT director is happy with how your product fits in the current infrastructure, but the legal procurement team has their doubts.

-So, to minimize risks (if that's remotely possible), you can mark stages and phases where interests of different parties intersect.
-This way you will know where you need to go the extra mile in order for the journey to be less bumpy and your chances for success a lot higher.
+To minimize risks (if that's remotely possible), you can mark stages and phases where the interests of different parties intersect.
+This way, you will know where you need to go the extra mile in order for the journey to be less bumpy and your chances for success a lot higher.

 B2B customer journey touchpoints

-There are a number of B2B-specific touchpoints that you must consider when mapping your customers' journey.
+There are a number of B2B customer touchpoints to consider when mapping your customers' journey.
 And not just because businesses may use different approaches and channels when looking for solutions.
 Which they do.
-Here are a couple B2B customer journey touchpoints you can find in your:
+Here are a couple of B2B customer journey touchpoints you can find in your case:

 ...and a whole bunch of others.
-So no matter how many touchpoints you find, all of them must end up on your map.
+No matter how many touchpoints you find, all of them must end up on your map.

 4. Take action

-What to do next once your journey map is ready?
+What to do next once you’ve built the journey map?

 Synchronize

-Read also: Who should own customer journey mapping in your organisation?
+Read also: Who should own customer journey mapping in your organization?

 Apply

-Your map cannot, I repeat, it cannot end up collecting dust on a shelf.
+Your map should not end up collecting dust on a shelf.
 It must be put to the test right away.
-Whether you come up with a list of ideas, features, or recommendations, a CJM must work for you.
+Whether you come up with a list of ideas, features, or recommendations, a map must work for you.
 Not the other way around.

 Update